lamatya/tech241-docker/Install_docker.md

 # Steps of Creating Images on Docker

-1. **docker run hello-world**: This command runs a special Docker image called "hello-world."
-It's often used as a simple test to verify that Docker is installed and working correctly.
-When executed, it prints a friendly message to the terminal and then exits.
+1. docker run hello-world: Run a test container to check if Docker is working.
+It displays a friendly message and exits.

-2. **docker ps**: After running the "hello-world" container, this command shows the list of currently running Docker containers.
-Since the "hello-world" container has already exited, it won't appear in the list.
+2. docker ps: See the list of running containers (but "hello-world" container already exited, so it won't show here).

-3. **docker ps -a**: This command shows a list of all Docker containers, both running and stopped.
-It provides more detailed information about containers, including those that have already exited.
+3. docker ps -a: Show all containers, including those that stopped.

-4. **docker run -d -p 80:80 nginx**: This command runs an Nginx web server in detached mode (-d flag), which means it runs in the background.
-It also maps port 80 of the host to port 80 of the container (-p 80:80).
-The container is based on the "nginx" image from Docker Hub.
-Nginx is a popular web server used for hosting websites and serving web content.
+4. docker run -d -p 80:80 nginx: Start a web server (Nginx) in the background, connecting host's port 80 to container's port 80.

-5. **docker ps**: After running the Nginx container, this command shows the list of currently running Docker containers.
-You should now see the Nginx container listed.
+5. docker ps: Now, you'll see the running Nginx container.

-6. **docker stop 67493e8af1ac**: This command stops the Nginx container with the specified container ID (e.g., "67493e8af1ac").
-Stopping a container gracefully shuts it down, allowing it to clean up and release resources properly.
+6. docker stop 67493e8af1ac: Stop the Nginx container with a specific ID.

-7. **docker start 67493e8af1ac**: This command starts the previously stopped Nginx container with the specified container ID.
-It allows you to restart a container that has been stopped earlier.
+7. docker start 67493e8af1ac: Restart the previously stopped Nginx container.

-8. **docker exec -it 67493e8af1ac sh**: This command allows you to execute a command (sh, which starts a shell) inside the running Nginx container.
-The -it flags allocate a pseudo-TTY and allow you to interact with the container's shell.
-This lets you access the container's shell and execute commands directly within it.
+8. docker exec -it 67493e8af1ac sh: Enter the Nginx container's command line interactively.

-9. **docker run -d -p 90:80 ahskhan/tech221-nginx:v1**: This command runs another Nginx container with the port mapping -p 90:80.
-It pulls the image "ahskhan/tech221-nginx:v1" from Docker Hub if it's not already available locally.
-This image appears to be a custom version of Nginx with the "tech221" tag.
+9. docker run -d -p 90:80 ahskhan/tech221-nginx:v1: Start another web server (custom Nginx image) on port 90 of the host, connected to port 80 of the container.

-10. **docker ps**: After running the second Nginx container, this command shows the list of currently running Docker containers.
-Now, you should see both Nginx containers listed.
+10. docker ps: Now, both Nginx containers will be visible in the running containers list.

-11. **docker commit 67493e8af1ac lamatya/tech241-nginx:v1**: This command creates a new Docker image from the changes made to the container with the ID "67493e8af1ac" (the first Nginx container).
-The new image is then tagged as "lamatya/tech241-nginx:v1."
+11. docker commit 67493e8af1ac lamatya/tech241-nginx:v1: Create a new image based on the first Nginx container's changes and tag it as "lamatya/tech241-nginx:v1."

-12. **docker images**: This command lists all the Docker images available on the local machine, including the new "lamatya/tech241-nginx:v1" image created in the previous step.
+12. docker images: View all Docker images, including the newly created "lamatya/tech241-nginx:v1."

-13. **docker push lamatya/tech241-nginx:v1**: This command pushes the "lamatya/tech241-nginx:v1" image to the Docker Hub repository "lamatya/tech241-nginx."
-By pushing the image, you make it available for others to use and deploy.
+13. docker push lamatya/tech241-nginx:v1: Upload the "lamatya/tech241-nginx:v1" image to Docker Hub to share it with others.

-14. **docker run -d -p 120:80 lamatya/tech241-nginx:v1**: This command runs yet another instance of the "lamatya/tech241-nginx:v1" container, this time on port 120 of the host to port 80 of the container.
-This allows you to run multiple containers based on the same image, each accessible on different ports of the host.
+14. docker run -d -p 120:80 lamatya/tech241-nginx:v1: Start another instance of the "lamatya/tech241-nginx:v1" container on port 120 of the host, connected to port 80 of the container.
+This allows running multiple instances using the same image.